vopani/datatableton/README.md

 <h2>Datatable <img src="https://raw.githubusercontent.com/h2oai/datatable/main/docs/_static/py_datatable_logo.png" width="22px"></img></h2>

-Python's [datatable](https://github.com/h2oai/datatable) package is a library for efficient data processing.
-It is synonymous with R's [data.table](https://github.com/Rdatatable/data.table) library and can be used for various kinds of data processing, feature engineering and modeling tasks as part of data science pipelines.
+The [datatable](https://github.com/h2oai/datatable) package in Python is a library for efficient data processing and feature engineering of tabular data.
+It is synonymous with R's [data.table](https://github.com/Rdatatable/data.table) library and heavily inspired by it.

-It closely resembles [pandas](https://pandas.pydata.org) but is more focused on speed and multi-threaded data processing operations being particularly useful on large datasets.
+It closely resembles [pandas](https://pandas.pydata.org) but is more focused on speed and multi-threaded data operations being particularly useful on large datasets.

 ## Exercises 📖
-There are a total of 100 datatable exercises divided into 10 sets of 10 exercises each.
+There are a total of 100 datatable exercises divided into 10 sets of Jupyter Notebooks with 10 exercises each.
+It is recommended to go through the exercises in order but you may start with any set depending on your expertise.

-✅ Structured as exercises or tutorials - Choose your style
+✅ Structured as exercises & tutorials - Choose your style
-✅ Suitable for beginners, intermediates or experts - Choose your level
+✅ Suitable for beginners, intermediates & experts - Choose your level
 ✅ Available on Colab, Kaggle, Binder & GitHub - Choose your platform

 The exercises are best experienced using datatable's [v1.0.0](https://datatable.readthedocs.io/en/latest/releases/v1.0.0.html) (Released on 1st July, 2021) & above but recommended to use the latest available version.